Ajten Pllana

 Kaltrina Krasniqi: Who did you marry?

-Ajten Pllana: Professor Shefqet Pllana.
-He was an albanologist.
-He did his scholarly work in [social] science, he studied folklore, and then later he did his graduate and doctoral studies in folk literature, he would teach…
+Ajten Pllana: To Professor Shefqet Pllana.
+He was an albanologist, he dealt with science, folklore study, then later he finished his post-studies and doctoral studies in folk literature, he would teach…

 Kaltrina Krasniqi: Where did you meet him?

 I saw one of them was looking at me and I turned my head around.
 And he asked who I was.
-And then, things got complicated and so.
-In August, the daughter of his niece was over at my house and told me about him.
-I said, “Okay, let me see.”
-We [the man and I] met and after a week we got engaged.
+And then, things got complicated and so, in August, the daughter of his niece was over at my house and told me about him, I said, “Okay, let me see.”
+We met, after, after a week, we got engaged.
 After two or three weeks, we got married (laughs).
 It’s a wonder!

 Kaltrina Krasniqi: And then from Skopje you came to Pristina?

 Ajten Pllana: From Skopje I came to Pristina.
-But he was a very good man, very, very modern, very… he had a broad culture, a… he was a good father and everything.
-So I left for Pristina.
+But he was a very good man, very, he was very modern, very… he had a broad culture, a… He was a good father and everything.
+So I was left for Pristina.

 Ajten Pllana: Do you know what bothered me the most [in Pristina]?
-At the time, women here wore dimija or kule,2 they called them kule.
+At the time, women here wore dimija or kule, they called them kule.
 They were like dimija, but not that loose.
-In Skopje, nobody wore dimija.
+In Skopje, at ours, nobody wore dimija.
 City people didn’t wear them, even those that came from the village did not wear them.
 That bothered me.
-And the girls, the girls did not wear trousers at that time, but they also did not go out much, but they hung out in the neighborhood, they stayed home and always wore those kule.
-They really annoyed me, they bothered me a lot.
-They would say, “It’s warm, but with these it feels cooler.”
+And the girls, the girls did not wear pantaloons at that time, but also did not go out much, but they did in the neighborhood, they stayed home and always wore those kule.
+They really annoyed me, they bothered me very much.
+They would say, ‘Ama, it’s warm, with these it feels nice.

-Pristina… I would tell my father, “Come more often to Skopje.”3 He was very meticulous, “No daughter, the moment that I step into the street, there’s mud immediately.”
-The roads weren’t even paved.
-Citizens of Pristina suffered in that old Pristina, but, if they had had my eyes, and seen, not even Skopje… Even Skopje had that, but it was different, but what….
+Prishtina… I would tell my father, “Come more often to Skopje,” He was very meticulous, “No daughter, the moment that I step into the street, there’s mud immediately,” The roads weren’t even paved.
+Citizens of Pristina suffer for that old Pristina, but, if they had my eyes, and see, not even Skopje… Even Skopje had like, but it was different, but what….

-Kaltrina Krasniqi: Which neighborhood did you live in first in Pristina, in which neighborhood?
+Kaltrina Krasniqi: In which neighborhood did you come to live first in Pristina, in which neighborhood?

 Ajten Pllana: Here, in this yard, we used to have our old house and then we built this.
 Ever since I came here.
-And for a time, when people started building houses, we also discussed, “Let’s move and go somewhere further away.”
-But seeing that my school was near, the music school wasnear, the girls were here in elementary school, the high school was here.
-I would say, “The market is near, if you were to get elected as a member of parliament, the Executive Council is here.”
+And, for a time, when people started building houses and also decided, “Let’s move and go somewhere further away.”
+But seeing that my school is near, the music school is near, the girls were here in elementary school, the high school is here, I would say, the market is near, “If you are chosen as a member of parliament, here is the Executive Council.”
 (Laughs) We would joke, everything is near.
 It was convenient for me since I had four children, right, I was alone.
 I adapted.
-More commitments at home with the children, they would learn; they finished high school and that’s how it went.
+More with commitments at home, with children, they would learn, they finished high school and that’s how it went.

 Kaltrina Krasniqi: How many children do you have?